 This course provides an introduction to the fundamental principles of equity, an intriguing area of law that calls upon the idea of conscience to remedy injustices brought about by the application of black letter law.
-Also on the agenda is the concept of trust, which is the legal arrangement whereby one person holds property for the benefit of another.
+Generally thought of as the preserve of those with their hearts set on the Chancery Bar or private client firms, equity actually pervades all areas of law.

 This module will teach you everything you need to know about the ownership of land, starting with the startling realisation that all of it ultimately belongs to Her Majesty the Queen.
 Many students may find the subject off-putting to begin with because it uses archaic, mind-numbing jargon and calls on concepts such as overreaching, flying freeholds or overriding interests.
-Give it some time and everything will start to fall into place.
-You’ll find the topic has practical implications for your everyday life, including tips on how to handle a dispute with your landlord or how to arrange your first mortgage.
+Give it time and you’ll find the topic has practical implications for your everyday life, including tips on how to handle a dispute with your landlord or how to arrange your first mortgage.
 The course will also take you through the basics of conveyancing and how to acquire interests in land such as easements or covenants, before going through the detail of how those interests operate.

 How to apply

 All GDL applications are made online through the Central Applications Board.
 Remember, there's an application fee and it’s worth getting your application in as early as possible if you have your heart set on a particular institution, particularly as Lawcabs needs your referee to respond before your application is passed on to the schools you’re interested in.
 Many law schools now offer January as well as September starts for their GDL programmes, and so the application timetable has been reformed to accommodate this.
 Replacing the old process involving first and second round offers, law schools now recruit GDL students on a rolling basis.